 September 1966

-Craig Johnson leaves the band and they went back to their "classic" five-piece lineup.
+In September, Craig Johnson left the band and the Prime Movers returned to its original five-piece lineup.

 THE PRIME MOVERS BLUES BAND #6 (aka #1, #3) (SEPTEMBER - OCTOBER 1?, 1966)